research-team/memristive-spinal-cord/doc/AH_description.md

 The content of the interneuronal pool (IP) is inherited from the article (Dylan Deska-Gauthier and Ying Zhang, The functional diversity of spinal interneurons and locomotor control).

+In this paper we will use the 5 layers approach for the pattern formation layer indicated as 5 CVs and OMs that works in flexor and extensor modes.
+The routing is done by the interneuronal pool indicated as the IP via iIP-E and iIP-F inhibitory projections.

 ## Walking